 After knocking your opponent off a high anchor point, hitting a second checker on your ace-point is a common rookie mistake, perhaps born of a misguided idea that you're launching a blitz.
 The double-hit brings no fresh material into the attack zone to sustain a blitz, and playing to your ace-point cripples your priming chances as well, so the double hit doesn't pursue either game plan effectively.

-Furthermore, when you hit a blot high in your board, you've just slotted a valuable point of your own ("Points Want Making!").
-So while you're less likely to be hit back if you double-hit, you don't gain nearly as much when your opponent misses you.
+Furthermore, when you hit a blot high in your board, you've just slotted a valuable point of your own (Points Want Making!).
+So while you're less likely to be hit back if you doublehit, you don't gain nearly as much when your opponent misses you.

 The only time it's solidly correct to hit a second checker in your home board is when your opponent has split 24/23 with an opening ace.
-The meek 13/8 is far too passive, and there simply isn't a better use for the ace after hitting 6/2\: splitting your back men would invite attack with White's otherwise useless 6's.
-(Always note how your opponent's 6's play from the bar!)
+The meek 13/8 is far too passive, and there simply isn't a better use for the ace after hitting $6/2^$: splitting your back men would invite attack with White's otherwise useless 6s.

-As a side-note, modern theory is that you should look to cover that blot on your acepoint at the first opportunity when it is missed.
-In olden times, before the advent of robots like XG, a common practice was to try to "re-circulate" that checker rather than claim such a lowly point and take two checkers out of play.
+(Always note how your opponent's 6s play from the bar!)
+As a side-note, modern theory is that you should look to cover that blot on your ace-point at the first opportunity when it is missed.
+In olden times, before the advent of robots like XG, a common practice was to try to re-circulate that checker rather than claim such a lowly point and take two checkers out of play.
 Such "pure play" neglects the importance of the race and the power of any extra point to help keep your opponent on the bar.

-If your opponent splits to your bar and you can't hit him there, hit him on the ace-point with 52 or 54.
-(Position #8) The main idea is not only to break communication between his back men, making it harder for him to gain your bar point, but, crucially, to seize the opportunity to split your back men.
+If your opponent splits to your bar and you can't hit there, hit on the ace-point with 52 or 54.
+(Position #10) The main idea is not only to break communication between their back checkers, making it harder for them to gain your bar-point, but, crucially, to seize the opportunity to split your back checkers.

-In other words, this is a "tempo play" -- a hit that is designed to disrupt the flow of your opponent's activity for one turn.
-If you regard this as a blitzing play you might follow up the hit with 13/11, bringing a new checker into the attack zone -- which isn't just wrong, it's a big -.087 blunder, much worse than not hitting at all.
+In other words, this is a tempo play - a hit that is designed to disrupt the flow of your opponent's activity for one turn.
+If you regard this as a blitzing play you might follow up the hit with 13/11, bringing a new checker into the attack zone - which isn't just wrong, it's a big -.087 blunder, much worse than not hitting at all.

-And that's why you don't hit on the ace point when it takes your whole roll to do so (43, 41 or 32): you don't get the added benefit of splitting.
+And that's why you don't hit on the ace point when it takes your whole roll to do so (43, 41, or 32): you don't get the added benefit of splitting.